Gun control bills to be taken up by U.S. House panel in emergency meeting - NewsBreak

 Gun control bills to be taken up by U.S. House panel in emergency meeting

-UVALDE, TEXAS - MAY 24: Law enforcement officers speak together outside of Robb Elementary School following the mass shooting at Robb Elementary School on May 24, 2022, in Uvalde, Texas.
-According to reports, 19 students and 2 adults were killed, with the gunman fatally shot by law enforcement.
-(Photo by Brandon Bell/Getty Images)
+Law enforcement officers speak together outside of Robb Elementary School following the mass shooting at Robb Elementary School on May 24, 2022 in Uvalde, Texas.
+(Brandon Bell/Getty Images)

 WASHINGTON — Following mass shootings in New York and Texas, the U.S. House Judiciary Committee is holding an emergency meeting on Thursday to mark up gun control legislation — though it’s likely doomed.